Department of International Politics

 LSE Ideas and City held a joint Workshop on Global Elite Knowledge Networks and Anglo-American Power: Think Tanks, Foundations and Universities and the New World Order, 1940–1990.
 Participants from several international institutions participated in the 2-day workshop.

 A week prior to the US Elections, CIPS organised a Panel Discussion on “Clinton vs Trump: What does American Stand For?” with speakers Mark Erbel (Chair), Inderjeet Parmar, Xenia Wickett, Daniel Kato and Ketan Patel.
-The event was very well attended and provoked an in-depth discussion, which can be heard here.
+The event was very well attended and provoked an in-depth discussion.

 Alexander Lanoszka - I am very happy to announce that my International Security article, co-written with Keren Yarhi-Milo (Princeton) and Zack Cooper (CSIS), is now finally available online.
 Our article examines how major powers decide on whether to provide arms transfers and alliance commitments to client states, potential and actual.
 Using primary documents collected at various repositories in the United States, it contains case studies on American foreign relations with Israel (1960s-73) and Taiwan (1950s-70s).
 The piece has implications for thinking about why the Obama administration has relied much more on arms transfers than its predecessors; and how the incoming Trump administration might go about adjusting some American alliances.

 The New York Review of Books mentions Prof Ronen Palan’s book The Offshore World.
 The article, 'Panama: The Hidden Trillions', is by the former editor-in-chief at the Guardian, Alan Rusbridger, about the Panama Papers leak.
 The digital version of the print edition is now also available, see page 33.

 For the start of this academic year, we welcome our new staff:

 - Dr Madura Rasaratnam, Lecturer in Comparative Politics